Tammy Wu, MD | Calvin Lee, MD

 Breast augmentation is a procedure that is quite satisfying to the individual having the surgery done, but there are important decisions to make along the way to ensure the best outcome possible.
 I believe that a well-informed patient will make the best decision for herself.

 If you are interested in getting Breast Augmentation with Dr. Wu, the information above will be most valuable.
-This is new information and was personally written by Dr. Tammy Wu in May 2012.
-She did not make the video above which is made by Natrelle / Allergan Inc.
+This information was personally written by Dr. Tammy Wu in May 2012.
+Please give us a call for any updates.

 Tammy Wu, MD